joostdecock/site/pages/docs/git-basics.md

 ## Continuing to work

-The first change of code has now been committed, pushed to our repository, those changes have been incorporated into a `pull request`, and Joost has merged them into the freesewing `develop` and `master`.
+Your first code change has now been committed, and pushed to our repository.
+We submitted it as a  `pull request`, and Joost has merged our changes into the `develop` branch and later into the `master` branch at which time our code became active.
 Life is good.

 Or is it?

-### Getting up-to-date
+### Staying up-to-date

-While the changes were being merged into the freesewing repository, some changes were made to make them inline with the rest of the `site`.
-And other files have been changed to link this page into the site.
-So now we need to update our fork and clone with these changes.
+The code that was merged into the `master` branch is typically not exactly the code we submitted in our pull request.

+What Joost typically does is merge our changes in the `develop` branch, and then give them a code review.
+Perhaps a typo was changed, a few things clarified, or renamed to make them consistent with other content on the site.

+Only when everything looks good in the `develop` branch will Joost merge it into the `master` branch.
+Which means that we we have in our `develop` branch now differs from what's in the official freesewing `develop` branch.

+What we need to do now is update our fork with these so-called *upstream* changes.

 Since we told Git that we have a remote repository, we can just pull all the changes to our local clone with `git pull upstream <branch>`.
 We have to do this for each